-Name of Appellant (Block Letters) Road, Portlaoise, Co.
-Laois, R32 DTW5 Jane Walkington-ellis 3349

-Address of Appellant Jane Walkington-ellis APPEALS BOARD AQUACULTURE LICENCE

-APPEALS BOARD

-/ 9 -> BC ARDIACI

-4 - JUN 2025 1.0

-2025

-REC VEO

-Eircode 1 11/5-

-Markata and a second 3.50

-Phone No. Email address (ente r below)

-Mobile No.

-Widdle No. (4)

-the details given above, the onus is on the ne appellant t o ensure that ALAB is

-notified accordingly.
-2000

-FEES

-Fees must be received by the closing date for receipt of appeals Amount Tick

-An appeal by an applicant for a lice nce against a decision by the Minister in r espect of 00.00

-that application €380

-An appeal by the holder of a licence against the revocation or amendment of that licence €380

-by the Minister An appeal by any other individual o r organisation 10000 -

-An appear by any one individual of organisation €150 /

-Request for an Oral Hearing (fee p €75

-In the event that the Board decides not to hold an Oral Hearing the fee will not be refunded

-Fees can be paid by way of Cheque or Electronic Funds Transfer -

-ture Licences Appeals Board in accordar nce with the Aquaculture Licensing

-Appeals (Fees) Regulations, 2021 (S 5.1.
-No. 771 of 2021)

-Electronic Funds Transfer Deta ils IBAN:

-IE89AIBK93104704051067 6 4 6

-Please note the following: 1.
-Failure to submit the appro- priate fee with your appeal will result in your annual k reina deemed invalid

-must be received on or before the closing

-the appeal will not be accep ted.

-The appropriate fee (or a reappealed. quest for an oral hearing) must be submit ted against e ach determina ation being

-appeareu.
+Please note that in accordance with Section REGISTERED POST or by hand to the / Board, Kilminehy Court, Dublin Road, P ALAB offices at the following address: a Name of Appellant (Block Letters) Address of Appellant y an area and a second a mag and a state of the state Eircode Phone No. No. Email address (enter below) Mobile No. AND Diame unto 18 than in man through the day " [] 1.50.1.
+Please note if there is any change to the det notified accordingly. ans given above, the onus is on the app enam to ensure that A LAB IS FEES Fees must be received by the closing date for receipt of appeals -74 ×48 ×40 · 4 · Amount Tick An appeal by an applicant for a licence against a decision by the Minister in respect of that application of 6380 An appeal by the holder of a licence against the revocation or amendment of that licence by the Minister cence (-380 An appeal by any other individual or organisation Total Tar in the Collection €150 Χ Request for an Oral Hearing (fee payable in addition to appeal fee) In the event that the Board decides not to hold an Oral Hearing the fee will not be refunded 675 Χ Fees can be paid by way of Cheque or Elec- ronic Funds Transfer Cheques are payable to the Aquaculture L Appeals (Fees) Regulations, 2021 (S.I.
+No. with the e Aquaculture Licensing Electronic Funds Transfer Details 1BAN: BIC: 1E89A1BK93104704051067 BIC: A AIBKIE2D Payment of the correct fees must be the appeal will not be accepted. c with your appeal will result in your ap e received on or before the closing date or an oral hearing) must be submitted a for rece ript of appeals. otherwise